ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ![OIDC Developer Portal Sign in](./images/oidc-portal-consumer-org-creation.png)

 Below a sequence diagram explaining the various interactions including the several redirection that have happened under the cover.
-The OIDC implementation isq based on [Hybrid Flow as definied in OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth)
+The OIDC implementation is based on [Hybrid Flow as definied in OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth)

 ![OIDC Developer Portal Sign in](./images/oidc-portal-seq-diag.png)